A Few Key Takeaways — Kitces Report

 One of the reasons the Kitces Report is so widely valued is its independence.

-At over 200 pages, it doesn’t just highlight tools—it provides objective, data-driven analysis of how advisors actually use technology, where it succeeds, and where it falls short.
+At over 200 pages, it doesn’t just highlight tools—it provides objective, data-driven analysis of how advisors actually use technology, where it succeeds, and where it falls short across the wealth management industry.

 In a marketplace often filled with marketing hype, this kind of impartial research is essential.